linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

 - Filtering by level: filtering by seriousness levels of events

-  Options include: "All", "Emergency", "Allert", "Critical", "Error", "Warning", "Notice", "Info"and "Debug".
+  Options include: "All", "Emergency", "Alert", "Critical", "Error", "Warning", "Notice", "Info"and "Debug".
 Default option is "Info".

   Applicable for: system logs and application logs